ocaml/opam/master_changes.md

 ## List

 ## Show
+  * Improve performance of `opam show` by reading switch selection only once instead of once per package-version [#6515 @dra27]

 ## Var/Option
   * Make the computation of `pkg:opamfile` match its specification [#6659 @kit-ty-kate - fix #5346]